RicoJia/ricojia.github.io/_posts/2023/2023-03-01-cpp-oop-initialization.markdown

 Default Initialization is **when a variable is initialized without explicit value**.
 They could be in an uninitialized state and accessing them could be an undefined behavior.

 - POD types like `int`, `float` are initialized to an **intermediate value**.
 Accessing them without initialization is an undefined behavior,
+    - Default initialization guarantees to initialize POD data, **but not array data**
 - User defined types should either **have no constructor provided, or have a default constructor present.**

 ```cpp